devplayer0/fyp/report.md

 effectively a long-form version of an inline expression.
 While an expression has limits and must evaluate to a value, the `exec` step uses the Python standard `exec()` builtin to run code as if it were a complete script.
-This step type is akin to the `run:` value in a GitHub Actions step.
+This step type is akin to the `run:` value in a GitHub Actions step, but for Python instead of POSIX shell.

-_Inputs:_
+_Input:_

-The input value is a string, which is parsed as a Python script.
+A string which is parsed as a Python script.
 All of the modules included for `!expr` values are also included here.
 Use of the YAML literal block indicator is recommended [@yaml_multiline].

 _Outputs:_

-None (`self.output` can be set by the script to provide an output)
+None. `self.output` can be set by the script to provide an output if desired.

 _Example:_